Game design is a competitive career so you’ll need to build up your portfolio to showcase your creative skills

 Salaries vary depending on a range of factors such as your skills and experience, the size of company you work for, the type of game you work on, and location.

-Benefits, especially with the larger companies, can be very generous.
-These can include relocation packages, access to games rooms, fitness/gym membership, private healthcare and store discounts.
+Benefits, especially with the larger companies, can include access to games rooms, fitness/gym membership, private healthcare and store discounts.

 Income figures are intended as a guide only.